Healthy-AI/IncomeSim/README.md

-# IncomeSim
+# IncomeSCM

-IncomeSim is a time-series simulator based on the [Adult dataset](http://archive.ics.uci.edu/dataset/2/adult).
+IncomeSCM is a time-series simulator based on the [Adult dataset](http://archive.ics.uci.edu/dataset/2/adult).

 ## Prerequisites